 Jetwing Yala, Yala National Park

 Right next to Yala National Park, Jetwing Yala offers superb accommodation in a spectacular location.
 Guest rooms are beautifully decorated and all come with private balconies and contemporary en suites.
 The hotel also benefits from a stunning out door pool, a desirable beachside location and a number of excellent restaurants.
 Choose from elegant dining at the Dining Room or tapas at the Lounge.
 Perfectly located on the outskirts of Yala National Park.

 Overlooking the famous Red Cliff Mountains, Mandara Resort is one of Sri Lanka's newest boutique hotels.
 Guest rooms are spacious and well presented with beautiful wooden flooring and idyllic seaside views.
 Guests can take advantage of a stunning out door pool, full gym facilities and an on site ayurveda spa.
 Meals are served at the main restaurant, which dishes up a fantastic array of local and international cuisine.
 The resort is well located on the beach front of Mirissa and Weligama.

-OZO Colombo, Colombo
+Radisson Hotel Colombo, Colombo

 The Radisson Hotel Colombo (formerly OZO Colombo) is a modern and stylish hotel, with sweeping Indian Ocean views from its rooftop infinity pool and many of its rooms.
 There's free WIFI access throughout the hotel and the guestrooms are bright and airy with all modern amenities.
 To top it off, there's also a fantastic fitness centre and a restaurant serving delicious, authentic Sri Lankan cusine.
 The hotel is centrally located on Marine Drive, near Galle Road and just a 10 minute drive from the city centre.

 Cinnamon Lakeside, Colombo